 The Blue Coast also extends into the interior, thus comprising a region with unforgettable beaches, two estuaries, mountains, quiet inland plains.
 A mixture of colors that radiate a unique light and always with a special charm.
 A balsam for our eyes…

 Enogastronomy in the Blue Coast

-As far as the gastronomy goes, both the coastal areas and the inland agree.
+As far as gastronomy goes, both the coastal areas and the inland agree.
 Fish and the shellfish bring the sea onto the table and the spices from the planes invade the different dishes and favor one´s taste.
-Coastline and inland two different traditions and two different worlds, to unveil, which in the dish, blend together in the craftsman know how.
+Coastline and inland two different traditions and two different worlds, to unveil, which in the dish, blend in the craftsman know-how.
 This richness has no owner.
 It was invented by all, ageless testimonies passing from generation to generation.